gnugat/redaktilo/README.md

 As you can see it's easier to read and to understand than [the original PHP token parsing](https://github.com/sensiolabs/SensioGeneratorBundle/blob/8b7a33aa3d22388443b6de0b0cf184122e9f60d2/Manipulator/KernelManipulator.php).

-## Tests

-Run the following script to run the tests:

-    ./bin/tester.sh

 ## Further documentation

 You can see the current and past versions using one of the following: